 We have some huge peanut butter fans at my house, so peanut butter popsicles are a hit every time I make them.
 They have a nice mellow cocoa peanut flavor that’s not too rich and a great icy texture.
-You can make peanut butter pops plain and they’re perfectly yummy or for a special treat you can cover them with a homemade chocolate shell.
+Peanut butter are perfectly yummy all on their own, or for a special treat you can cover them with a homemade chocolate shell.

 For the peanut butter pops gather…

 - 2 cups organic milk – we used vanilla soy milk

 - 2 tablespoons chocolate syrup

 - A few tablespoons of chopped peanuts; or

 - Blend milk, peanut butter, and chocolate syrup in the blender.

 - If adding chopped peanuts, stir them into your mixture gently, before pouring into molds.

 - Munch and enjoy, or use these pops to make chocolate covered pops (recipe below)